Ales – U.S. Open Beer Championship Categories

 Clarity: Chill haze is acceptable at low temperatures

-Perceived Hop Aroma & Flavor: Not perceived to low.
+Perceived Hop Aroma & Flavor: Very low to medium.
 Noble-type hops are commonly used.

 Perceived Bitterness: Very low to medium-low

-Fermentation Characteristics: Low to medium fruity-estery aromas balanced with light malty and spicy aromas may be present.
-Low yeast-derived phenolic spiciness may be perceived.
-Diacetyl and acidic character should not be perceived.
+Fermentation Characteristics: Low to medium fruity esters are balanced with low level malt attributes.
+Low level yeast-derived phenolic spiciness may be present.
+Diacetyl and acidic character should not be present.

 Body: Low to medium